Altinn/altinn-authorization-utils/src/Altinn.Cli/README.md

-# Altinn.JwkGenerator Console App
+# Altinn.Cli Console App

 The `Altinn.JwkGenerator` console application provides a convenient way to generate Json Web Keys.

 ## Installation

-Install using `dotnet tool install -g altinn-jwkgen`.
+Install using `dotnet tool install -g altinn-jwks`.

 ## Usage

-Use your favorite terminal and execute the `altinn-jwkgen`.
+Use your favorite terminal and execute the `altinn-jwks`.

-Here's an example of the `altinn-jwkgen` console application's built in help page:
+Here's an example of the `altinn-jwks` console application's built in help page:

 ```
 Description:
   Creates a new JWK

 Usage:
-  altinn-jwkgen create <name> [options]
+  altinn-jwks create <name> [options]

 Arguments:
   <name>  Name of the integration to generate JWKs for.